Updated 11 December 2022

 Super-deduction capital allowance

-For the period 1 April 2021 until 31 March 2023, limited companies will be able to claim a 130% super-deduction capital allowance on qualifying plant and machinery investments.
-There is currently no proposed cap on the level of investment which qualifies for the 130% rate.
+For the period 1 April 2021 – 31 March 2023, limited companies can claim a 130% super-deduction capital allowance on qualifying plant and machinery investments.
+There is no cap on the level of investment which qualifies for the 130% rate.

-The government has also recently widened this super-deduction to cover property investors for allowances on plant and machinery within leased properties.
+The super-deduction also covers property investors for allowances on plant and machinery within leased properties.
+Note the super-deduction capital allowance will end on 31 March 2023.

 R&D tax credit repayments capped

-Research and development (R&D) tax credit repayments for SMEs are now capped for accounting periods after March 2021.
+Research and development (R&D) tax credit repayments for SMEs have been capped for accounting periods after March 2021.
 The cap limits the payable R&D credit to £20,000 plus 300% of an SME’s total PAYE and NIC liability.

 The cap does not apply to those companies which have employees creating or managing intellectual property and which don’t spend more than 15% of their qualifying R&D expenditure on outsourcing the relevant R&D work to connected parties.